-Most people come to the IRB Web site because they are interested in performing a research study and have to get “IRB approval” before they can get on with the study.
+The mission of the Institutional Review Board is to protect the rights and welfare of research subjects.
+Most people come to the IRB page because they are interested in performing a research study and have to get "IRB approval" before they can get on with the study.

 The IRB have set up this site in order to assist you in demonstrating ethical integrity.
 You have access here to various forms some of which you must fill out.
 In order to perform a study here at Cornerstone University you must submit two forms to the IRB for review.
 Then, send them to the chair of the IRB.